 One of the main differences between Marketing and PR in a traditional sense is their target audiences.
 Traditional public relations media pitching reaches a wide audience with the goal of increasing brand awareness and building a sound reputation, targeting specific publications with a readership that would be interested in the product or service the brand offers and what the company is up to.
 This begins with researching your target demographic and compiling media lists that are comprised of the perfect editors to cover the topic based off of their beat.
 When you think of PR, you think of people not necessarily “actively” seeking out information about your specific brand, but rather they have interests that align with that media outlet and they may stumble upon some coverage highlighting your business.

 In contrast, marketing is more laser-focused on the people who will take action and directly contribute to the business’ bottom line and for many marketing channels is far more targeted.
 While PR paves the way for awareness and brand reputation of a brand, marketing is considered more direct to consumer.
-PR strategies like influencer marketing and blogger outreach generally build awareness, while Marketing strategies like PPC or social advertising reach hyper-targeted audiences based on specific audiences that can be reached in a strategic way.
+PR strategies like influencer marketing and blogger outreach generally build awareness, while Marketing strategies like PPC or social advertising reach hyper-targeted audiences based on specific audiences that can be reached in a way through strategic communication.
 The grey area of these audiences, however, has expanded now that PR has become an assist to many of these marketing initiatives.

 What You’re Promoting